An Overview of Traditions and Culture in France

 Business culture in France tends to be fairly formal and hierarchy is of the utmost importance.

-When introduced someone always address them as Monsieur or Madame unless you are specifically invited to call them by their first name.
+When introduced someone always addresses them as Monsieur or Madame unless you are specifically invited to call them by their first name.
 Introduce yourself with both names.
 Shake hands lightly and briskly while looking the other person in the eye.

 Wear formal business attire, unless you are specifically invited to dress casually.
 But caution!
 “Business casual” in France usually means that you don’t have to wear a tie with your suit.
 Appearance is highly judged in France: you should look well-groomed at all times and your clothes should be good quality.

 Long-term relationships are extremely important in France.
 When new to the country, start developing a network of French colleagues.
 Make an effort to engage in light chat about work to build those relationships.
-Don’t veer into talk about your personal life.
+Don’t veer in to talk about your personal life.
 The French value their privacy and rarely talk about their personal lives at work.

 Make an effort to learn a few French phrases and terminology relevant to your business.
 If you don’t know any French, it’s courteous to apologize for not knowing the language.

 The French speak in a direct manner in meetings and discussions have an intellectual tone.
 A healthy, intense debate over issues on the agenda is normal in French meetings and it’s not unusual for the discussion to wander from one topic to another.
-Do not expect any conclusion or decision to be made at an initial meeting–usually the decision will be made after more discussion and thought.
+Do not expect any conclusion or decision to be made at an initial meeting–usually, the decision will be made after more discussion and thought.
 Don’t attempt to strong-arm them into making a decision, this won’t help and could make the situation worse.
 You’ll have more success reaching French colleagues with well-reasoned arguments and plenty of patience.

 Hierarchy is adhered to strictly in France.
 Decisions come from those at the upper echelons of authority.
 Subordinates only act when specifically instructed to do so by a superior or the action is embodied in their job description.
-This can be frustrating for people who come from cultures that value taking initiative, even if it isn’t in the job description, when there is a visible need for action.
+This can be frustrating for people who come from cultures that value taking initiative, even if it isn’t in the job description when there is a visible need for action.
 In France, taking initiative in this way would be viewed as overstepping one’s boundaries.